 Buildings using plastics shall comply with Type V-N construction.
-Plastics shall be approved plastics regulated by Chapter 52.
-For foam plastic, see Section 1717.
+Plastics shall be approved plastics regulated by Chapter 52 in the UBC.
+For foam plastic, see Section 1717 in the UBC.

-EXCEPTIONS: 1.
+Exceptions: 1.
 When used as skylights or roofs, the areas of plastic skylights shall not be limited.

-2. Except where designs must consider snow loads, plastics less than 20 mils thick may be used without regard to structural consideration.
+2. Except where designs must consider snow loads, plastics less than 10 mils thick may be used without regard to structural consideration.
 The structural frame of the building, however, shall comply.